Zylophone/SPD-2.3-Onboarding/Assignments/personal-financial-model.md

 - You've accurately estimated and inputted items into your input boxes (10 pts)
 - Inputting estimates results in an accurately calculated Total Kept Income (10 pts)

+## Resources
+- Personal Finance for Developers tutorial (add link) - this tutorial takes you on a step by step process to build a personal financial model that meets the requirements of this project.

 ## Submission & Evaluation

 Submission